Financial risk management: Investment management

+can trigger a review or sale.

 Portfolios here are managed, also, using qualitative and subjective considerations, which include evaluations of company management, industry dynamics, and macro/political factors.

-As discussed below, Risk Management here will, correspondingly, be largely pragmatic and heuristic, as opposed to quantitative.
+Risk Management here, to be discussed below, will correspondingly, be largely pragmatic and heuristic, as opposed to quantitative.

-An important requirement, regardless of approach, is that the Manager must ensure that the portfolio's risk level matches the investor's objectives and comfort zone, i.e. must ensure risk tolerance alignment.
-Correspondingly, the fund's (advertised) investment strategy will, almost necessarily, define its own risk tolerance and appetite, and hence selection and application of optimization-criteria and risk management techniques.
+An overarching consideration - i.e regardless of approach - is that the Manager must ensure that the portfolio's risk level matches the investor's objectives and comfort zone, i.e. must ensure risk tolerance alignment.
+Correspondingly, the fund's (advertised) investment strategy will, almost necessarily, define its own risk tolerance and appetite, and hence selection and application of optimization-criteria and risk management techniques (and investors).

-See Fiduciary duty, Fund governance and Investment policy statement.

 Here, for both individuals and Funds, generally, longer time horizons allow for greater tolerance of short-term volatility, while shorter horizons require more conservative strategies.
 A further generalization: portfolios constructed using mathematical-approaches are more exposed to market risk and the stock market cycle; while those constructed by stock picking are exposed, more, to firm and sector specific risks.